June 18, 2024

 After about ten years of teaching in early childhood education, with the help of my support network, I studied and became a certified life coach specializing in the day-to-day parent-child relationship inside the home.

 This has taken many different forms in the last eight years.
-Today, I have a program that includes recorded parenting classes, group coaching calls, and more intensive private coaching.
+Today, I have a program that includes recorded online parenting classes, group coaching calls, and more intensive private coaching.

 I am a parent-focused positive parenting coach.